Undergraduate Course Catalog 2015-2016

 The Washington internship, a semester of supervised work experience in Washington, D.C., is open to any major.

 The Paul College encourages qualified students to participate in programs of international work and study.
-The Paul College has international opportunities in Budapest, Hungary; Grenoble, France; and Pollenzo, Italy (part of the EcoGastronomy dual major).
+The Paul College has international opportunities in Budapest, Hungary; and Ascoli-Piceno, Italy (part of the EcoGastronomy dual major).

 Students may also elect to take a dual major in international affairs, offered in conjunction with the program for international perspectives or a dual major in EcoGastronomy.